 What better place to learn about Jazz than the place where it was born.
 At the Historic Old U.S. Mint in downtown New Orleans, the New Orleans Jazz Museum honors Jazz heritage through interactive exhibits, educational programming, and live music performances.
 Take your time exploring the largest and most comprehensive collection of instruments, records, and photographs that paint a picture of Jazz through the decades.

 Nestled in the quaint town of Eunice, the Prairie Acadian Cultural Center is one of the best places to learn about the early Acadians who settled here and eventually created the rich Cajun culture that we know today.
 Interactive exhibits showcase the development of music, Cajun-dialect French language, and rich food throughout Southwest Louisiana.
 Saturdays are the day to go.
 Between interactive cooking demonstrations, Cajun French conversation lessons, and music & dancing, you’ll want to stay all day.
-If you want to learn more about the early Acadian culture, make a stop at the Acadian Cultural Center
+If you want to learn more about the early Acadian culture, make a stop at the Acadian Cultural Center in nearby Lafayette.

 One of Louisiana’s best-kept secrets is the Southern Heritage Air Museum at the Vicksburg Tallulah Regional Airport in the northeast corner of the state.
 This small airport is packed full of WWII artifacts, stories, planes, and pilots who are passionate about flight history.
 While most museums let you gaze upon vintage and historic planes, this one will actually take you for a ride in one!
 Hop in an L-5 Stinson, an Aviat Husky, an AT-6 Texan, or a P-51 Mustang and fly high above the Mississippi River in an experience of a lifetime.